SharmaM-dev/SharmaM-dev/README.md

 </p>

 <h3 align="justify">
-    I currently hold the esteemed position of Senior System Software Engineer at NVIDIA Graphics Pvt.
-Ltd, based in Pune, India.
-My professional journey has been marked by significant roles at prominent organizations.
-I previously served as a Senior Associate Software Engineer at J P Morgan Chase & Co. in Bengaluru, where I contributed to impactful projects.
-I also had the privilege of interning at J P Morgan Chase & Co. in Mumbai, further expanding my experience within the organization.<br /><br />
-    During my growth-oriented journey, I gained valuable insights as a Data Analyst Summer Intern at InfoCepts Technologies Pvt.
-Ltd. in Nagpur, where I honed my analytical skills.
-My journey also included a Summer Internship at CMC Ltd. in Mumbai, which provided me with hands-on exposure to the industry.<br /><br />
-    I am a proud alumnus of BITS Pilani, Rajasthan, India, where I pursued a B.E.
-(Hons) in Computer Science.
-My academic journey culminated in an impressive 9.33 CGPA, underscoring my dedication to excellence in education.<br /><br />
-    Beyond my professional and academic endeavors, I am an enthusiast of competitive coding.
-Tackling intricate problems not only stimulates my intellect but also fortifies my problem-solving abilities.
-My curiosity about emerging technologies is unceasing, motivating me to delve into new realms of innovation and knowledge.<br /><br />
-    Artistry is a crucial part of my life, with a penchant for drawing and painting.
-These creative outlets offer a balance to my technical pursuits and serve as vehicles for self-expression.
-I am also an avid traveler, fueled by an adventurous spirit that seeks to explore diverse cultures and places, enriching my perspectives.<br /><br />
-    Gaming is another facet of my interests, offering an immersive world that fuels my imagination and creativity.<br /><br />
+    I am currently a PhD student in Oral Health Sciences at McGill University, pursuing advanced research and contributing to the field of dental sciences.
+My academic journey is supported by prestigious fellowships such as the Dr. Sarra Gibreel Fellowship and the Wah Leung Fellowship, reflecting my commitment to excellence and innovation.<br /><br />
+    Previously, I completed my Master's in Medical Technology at the Indian Institute of Technology, where I was awarded the Ministry of Human Resource Development Fellowship.
+I also hold a Bachelor's degree in Dental Surgery from the Rajasthan University of Health Sciences, where I obtained a professional dental license.<br /><br />
+    In addition to my academic pursuits, I am the Director and Co-Founder of Cell Verse Pvt.
+Ltd., where I lead efforts in developing cutting-edge medical technologies.<br /><br />
+    My research has been published in reputable journals, and I have presented my work at international conferences, including the Global Symposium on Artificial Intelligence in Dentistry at Harvard School of Dental Medicine and the Canadian Cancer Research Conference.<br /><br />
+    Outside of my professional endeavors, I am passionate about competitive coding and exploring emerging technologies.
+I also enjoy drawing, painting, traveling, and gaming, which provide a balance to my technical work and fuel my creativity.<br /><br />
-    In a nutshell, my journey has been a tapestry of academic excellence, professional growth and personal passions, all contributing to a well-rounded individual committed to continuous learning and enrichment.
+    In summary, my journey is a blend of academic achievement, professional development, and personal interests, all contributing to a well-rounded individual dedicated to continuous learning and growth.
 </h3>

 <p align='center' style='margin: 16px 4px 8px;'>